johannesrave/johannesrave.github.io/README.md

 # CV and Resume of Johannes Rave

-Industrial designer, car modeller and former nightclub owner, now __Computer Science student__.
+Industrial designer, car modeller and former nightclub owner, now __Computer Science student__ and IT consultant.

-I am passionate coder and professional designer with logical thinking, great willingness to learn, good communication skills and diverse work experience.
+A passionate coder and professional designer with logical thinking, I have a great willingness to learn, good communication skills and diverse work experience.

-Currently looking for a challenge as a __working student or junior dev__ in software development in Berlin.
+Recently I began working as an IT consultant at [INNOQ](https://www.innoq.com/en/).

 ## Formal documents and contact information